jdsandifer/blog/ideas/component-vs-element.md

 - Doesn't React accept other things besides React Elements in the return of a Component?

 Yep, you've got me there.
 Strings, numbers, booleans, and null are also allowed.
 The first two are turned into React Elements automagically and the other two are ignored (but valid).
-For simplicity, I'm including all of these things under the umbrella of Reac t Elements.
+For simplicity, I'm including all of these things under the umbrella of React Elements.

 You also might be wondering about props at this point.
-Although props are almost always used in a Component, they are not required.
+Although props are almost always used in a Component, they're not actually required.
 If they are used, though, they add two additional rules:
 3. The only parameter a React Component accepts is an object called 'props'.
 4. The Component must act like a pure function with regard to it's props.